Yuviray/SudokuJS/README.md

     * Make a live tutorial for the tutorial window
     * Add a timer so that user can make high score
 - Alberto Veloso:
+    * make the music player invisible and make music autoplay in background (to be discussed)
+    * add an additional theme to the game
+    * make the theme change according to game difficulty
 - Miguel Vertiz: